 Pro Travel Tip: If you visit Skaftafell, I recommend visiting Fjaðrárgljúfur on the drive back to your hotel on the south coast, just to save yourself another big driving day tomorrow.

 Tours can range from just a few hours to all day affairs.
-Some glacier walks also give you the option to go ice climbing.
+Some glacier hikes also give you the option to go ice climbing.

 We recommend Arctic Adventures.
 We used them for both our glacier walk and for kayaking on Jökulsárlón, and had great experiences both times.
 They offer tours on both Vatnajökull and Solheimajökull glaciers.